Remty5/Vanced-Bootanimation/README.md

 Download this module withinin next 15 minutes and you'll get FREE module removal kit if you don't like this one.
 That's right, not 5, not 3, not 1 bux, but FREE!

-[small font] Terms and conditions apply, by downloading this module you're selling a soul to Team Vanced and you're forced to use YouTube Vanced till February 30th.
+##### Terms and conditions apply, by downloading this module you're selling your soul to Team Vanced and you're forced to use YouTube Vanced till February 30th.
 Also not compatible with Samsung devices.

 --------------------------------------------------------------------------------------------------------

+# Other Info

 Changelog v1.0:
 -Initial launch